Internal Bleeding (cont.)

 Damage to the blood vessels occurs due to trauma.
 The amount of internal bleeding that occurs depends upon the severity of the force applied, the blood vessel that is injured, and the condition of the patient prior to injury.
 For example, a person taking warfarin (Coumadin), a medication that inhibits blood from clotting, will likely have more bleeding from the same amount of force due to trauma than a person whose clotting factors are working normally.

 Orthopedic injuries almost always cause internal bleeding.
-Bone marrow is where blood cell production takes place and it has a generous blood supply for this to occur.
+Bone marrow is where blood cell production takes place and it has a generous blood supply.
 When a bone breaks, significant bleeding may be expected.
 Long bones like the humerus (upper arm bone), femur (thigh bone), and pelvic bones can cause the body to lose 10% or more of its blood supply.

 Compression injuries occur when an external force is applied to the body and an organ is compressed between two hard surfaces.
 For example, if a football player is tackled, the force of the tackle may compress the spleen between the ribs and the backbone enough to make it rupture and bleed.
 Or imagine a weight falling on a foot compressing the tissues and the bones of the foot between the weight and the ground; there is potential for bleeding because blood vessels have ruptured.